ovh/terraform-provider-ovh/website/docs/r/cloud_project.html.markdown

 * `status` - project status

 ## Import
-Cloud project can be imported using the `order_id` that can be retrieved in the [order page](https://www.ovh.com/manager/#/dedicated/billing/orders/orders) at the creation time of the public cloud project
+Cloud project can be imported using the `order_id` that can be retrieved in the [order page](https://www.ovh.com/manager/#/dedicated/billing/orders/orders) at the creation time of the Public Cloud project.
 ```bash
 $ terraform import ovh_cloud_project.my_cloud_project order_id
 ```